It's over: Britain files for divorce from the European Union

 Both Britain and the EU say a top priority will be guaranteeing the rights of 3 million EU citizens living in Britain, and 1 million Britons living elsewhere in the bloc.

 The two sides also appear to disagree on how the talks will unfold.
-EU officials say the divorce terms must be settled before negotiators can turn to the U.K.'s future relationship with the bloc.
-British officials want the two things discussed simultaneously.
+EU officials say the divorce terms must be settled before negotiators can turn to the U.K.'s future relationship with the bloc, while Britain wants the two things discussed simultaneously.

-May has suggested that if talks stall she could walk away, saying that "no deal for Britain is better than a bad deal for Britain."
+The U.K. has raised the prospect it could walk away without a deal if talks falter, though May said in her letter that both sides should "work hard to avoid that outcome."

-That prospect alarms many British businesses.
-If Britain crashed out of the EU without a trade deal it would fall back onto World Trade Organization rules, meaning tariffs and other barriers to trade.
+Brexit has profound implications for Britain's economy, society and even unity.
+The divisive decision to leave the EU has given new impetus to the drive for Scottish independence, and undermined the foundations of Northern Ireland's peace settlement.

 Follow Jill Lawless on Twitter at http://Twitter.com/JillLawless